 The year of 2020 has certainly been a challenge for many of us.
 Most importantly I hope everyone has remained healthy in body and soul.
-Vermont has been shut down since late March and the governor has done a great job directing the best way to minimize the effect on the state, its inhabitants and future visitors.
+Vermont’s governor has done a great job directing the best way to minimize the effect on the state, its inhabitants and future visitors.
 Leave No Trace Cabin has taken the safety of our guests very seriously and cancelled all reservations from mid-March to mid-June according to the governor’s directive.
 During this downtime extra cleaning has been performed – extras that we normally don’t have time to do during the normal busy bookings.
 When you visit you might wish to show your appreciation for the extra effort by leaving a tip for the cleaning lady!

 Sculpturefest – This is a wonderful opportunity to take a walk around 2 adjacent farms that have lovely views and numerous unique sculptures positioned throughout the properties.
 There is no charge.
 Put on your walking shoes, take your pet – and enjoy the generosity of these landowners. www.sculpturefest.org for directions.
 It’s open year round – check the weather to decide your footwear however!